Grazie! Your submission has been received!

 An example of safe running activity for arthrosis

-When you can run with restrictions
+Can you run with osteoarthritis?

-What do uncontrolled running loads lead to:
+Uncontrolled running may lead to:

-Scandinavian walking
+Nordic walking

-Swimming and aqua aerobics
+Swimming and aquatic exercise

 Спортсмен робить розтягнення перед бігом — приклад правильної підготовки суглобів при артрозі за порадами Mashtaler Ortho&Trauma.